SlavaZinevichUSC/csci566-assignment2/README.md

 ## The objectives of this assignment
 * Implement Variational Autoencoders (VAEs)
-* Implement Generative Adversarial Networks (GANs)
+* Implement Transformers for language modeling and sentiment analysis

 ## Working on the Assignment
 **We highly recommend the use of Google Colab, so that you can use free GPUs to speed up training.**